curadotd/rawtoaces_gui/README.md

 # rawtoaces_gui
-a upside gui to run the RAW to ACES command line utility
+a A gui to run the RAW to ACES command line utility